intersystems-community/intersystems-servermanager/README.md

 # New in Version 3 - November 2021

 We are pleased to publish version 3 of this extension which improves the security of stored passwords by integrating with VS Code's [Authentication Provider API](https://code.visualstudio.com/api/references/vscode-api#AuthenticationProvider).
-This significant new release has been entered into the [November 2021 InterSystems Security Contest](https://openexchange.intersystems.com/contest/19).
-If you like it **please vote for it**.
-Voting closes at midnight EST on Sunday 5th December.
+This significant new release took part in the [November 2021 InterSystems Security Contest](https://openexchange.intersystems.com/contest/19).

-> 2021-12-01: This is currently a **pre-release** and requires VS Code 1.63.
-Until mid-December (estimated) you will have to use the [Insiders](https://code.visualstudio.com/insiders) build of VS Code.
-Insiders can be installed alongside the Stable build (currently 1.62.3) and they can run concurrently.
+> 2022-01-26: This is currently a **pre-release**.

 > Thanks to [George James Software](https://georgejames.com) for backing this development effort.